Skip to main content

 Frequently asked questions

-For Revocable Trust or Pay-On-Death accounts at American Eagle, beneficiaries cannot withdraw unless all persons creating the account die and the beneficiary is then living.
+American Eagle's Member Account Information Disclosure treats Revocable Trust and Pay-On-Death accounts as one ownership category.
+Beneficiaries cannot withdraw unless all persons creating the account die and the beneficiary is then living.
 If multiple beneficiaries are named and survive, they own the account in equal shares without right of survivorship.
 The account creator may change beneficiaries, change account types, and withdraw all or part of funds at any time.
-A POD may not be designated on a Trust Account.
-Minors may be beneficiaries only if a parent, custodian, or legal guardian is set forth for the minor.
+Minors may be beneficiaries only if a parent, custodian, or legal guardian is set forth for the minor and signs for the proceeds.

 Settlement depends on how the account is structured.
 Joint accounts with right of survivorship pass to the surviving owner.
 Accounts with a Payable on Death (POD) beneficiary designation are disbursed to the then-living beneficiaries upon presentation of a certified death certificate and government-issued photo ID.
 Trust accounts are managed by the successor trustee.
 Accounts without joint ownership, POD, or trust structure require Letters Testamentary or Letters of Administration from the Connecticut Probate Court, or may qualify for small estate procedures under Connecticut law (Conn.
 Gen. Stat.
 45a-273).
 Contact American Eagle at 800-842-0145 or visit any branch to begin the process.